-Britain joins Boeing suspensions, investigators probe Ethiopia crash
+Ethiopia crash brings wave of Boeing suspensions, Trump anxious

-ADDIS ABABA/PARIS (Reuters) - Britain joined a growing wave of suspensions of Boeing 737 MAX aircraft around the world on Tuesday, escalating the global alarm after a crash in Ethiopia that killed 157 people in the second such disaster for the model in the past few months.
+ADDIS ABABA/PARIS (Reuters) - Britain joined a growing wave of suspensions of Boeing 737 MAX aircraft on Tuesday as U.S. President Donald Trump waded into the debate over modern airplane design following a crash in Ethiopia that killed 157 people.

-The decision by one of the industry’s most established regulators was the most serious setback yet for Boeing in the wake of Sunday’s crash and put pressure on regulators in the rest of Europe and the United States to follow suit.
+Suspension by Britain, one of the industry’s most established regulators, was the worst setback yet for Boeing in the wake of Sunday’s crash and put pressure on regulators in the rest of Europe and the United States to follow suit.

+“Pilots are no longer needed, but rather computer scientists from MIT,” Trump tweeted, lamenting that product developers always sought to go an unnecessary step further when “old and simpler” was superior.

+“I don’t know about you, but I don’t want Albert Einstein to be my pilot.
+I want great flying professionals that are allowed to easily and quickly take control of a plane!”

 At the same time as London’s announcement, Norwegian Air said it too would temporarily ground its MAX 8 passenger jets on the advice of European regulators.